bachhh/k-i-k-ichi.github.io/_posts/2017-10-07-the-agony-of-living-in-the-fast-lane.md

 featured_image: /images/cover.jpg
 ---

-Long before I’ve realized, I have taken up reading, even though I was hughly against it.
-I have thought about writting as I progress, but was never sure what to write about.
+Long before I’ve realized, I have taken up reading, even though I was against it for the majority of my life.
+I gave more thought to writting as I progress, but was never sure what to write about.

 ## Why ?